tdorsey0601/DV-Prov-23/README.md

 ![image](https://user-images.githubusercontent.com/110437574/216778841-e01ea508-8d3b-4efa-aea9-570f6d373cd4.png)

 * What are the age ranges for each favorite genre?
 * Please see below to view the age ranges for each favorite genre.
 Pop and Rock had the greatest number of outliers.
-Rap had the greatest age range, from 14 to 89 years old.
+Rap had the greatest age range, from 13 to 89 years old.
+Classical music had an age range from 12 to 80.
+Country music was from 14 to 70.
+EDM had 15 to 49.
+Folk was from 13 to 49.
+Gospel was from  18 to 71, with the oldest interquartile range of 57 to 68.
+Hip hop was from 15 to 58.
+Jazz had 14 to 61.
+K Pop was from 14 to 30.
+Latin was the shortest range, since it also had the least number of counts, from 17 to 18.
+Lofi was 13 to 33.
+Metal had 15 to 48.
+Pop was 10 to 74.
+R&B was 14 to 73.
+Rock had 13 to 72.
+Finally, Videogames was 13 to 43.

 ![image](https://user-images.githubusercontent.com/110437574/216778846-af6f0659-0e24-4a75-962e-3ef931c0a306.png)